kognifai/IoT/README.md

 --------------------------------------------------------------------------------------------------------------------------
 # What is IoT ?    [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)

-The Internet of things (IoT) is the inter-networking of physical devices, vehicles, buildings, and other items, embedded with electronics, software, sensors, actuators, and network connectivity that enable them to collect and exchange data.
-IoT Platforms form the basis for development of scalable IoT applications and services that connect the real and virtual worlds between those physical devices, systems and people.
-The Kognifai IoT platform is includes  software running at the edge, integrating the edge systems with the cloud, and also the tools in the cloud required to securely manage your edge installations in a safe and secure manner.
+Internet of things (IoT) is the inter-networking of physical devices, vehicles, buildings, and other items, embedded with electronics, software, sensors, actuators, and network connectivity that enable them to collect and exchange data.
+IoT Platforms form the basis for development of scalable IoT applications and services that connect the real and virtual world between those physical devices, systems and people.
+The Kognifai IoT platform includes  software running at the edge, integrating the edge systems with the cloud, and also the tools in the cloud required to securely manage your edge installations in a safe and secure manner.

 ## What can you achieve with Kognifai IoT Platform?

-The Kognifai IoT platform enables you to:
+Kognifai IoT platform enables you to:

 - Connect to a wide variety of source systems
-    - Support for a growing number of source systems, such as OPC DA, OPC UA etc
+    - Support for a growing number of source systems such as OPC DA, OPC UA and so on.
-    - Connector SDK so that clients can build their own connectors for proprietary source systems
+    - Connector SDK is available for the clients to build their own Connectors for proprietary source systems.

-- Remotely configure the edge systems in a safe and secure manner
+- Remotely configure the Kongsberg Edge system in a safe and secure manner
-- Efficiently manage a fleet of edge installations from the cloud
+- Manage a fleet of Edge installations from the cloud in an efficient manner
 - Transport data to and from the cloud in a reliable manner
 - Buffer data locally at the Edge when the internet connection is down
 - Stream data into your cloud applications